juridiener/dotfiles-config/vim-sheets.md

 ---

+## Delete all lines with following Text

+:g/puts/norm! dd

 # Additional Information

 For example, you could select the text hello then type "ay to copy "hello" to the a register.